fbonds/illadvised/README.md

   - Rotation rate (3-axis)
   - Ambient pressure
   - Step counter
-- **Social Media Streaming**: Stream directly to Facebook, Instagram, YouTube, TikTok, Twitch, and Twitter
+- **Social Media Streaming**: Stream your phone's destruction live to Facebook, Instagram, YouTube, TikTok, Twitch, and Twitter
-- **Local Recording**: Save videos to device for later sharing
+- **Local Recording**: Save videos to device storage (until it gets destroyed, then hope you were streaming!)

 ## Requirements